What is Oil Investing?

 #1 – Oil Futures

 Like any Futures contract, an Oil Futures contract is an agreement between two parties where the contract buyer agrees to buy a certain quantity of oil at a pre-determined price at the expiration date from the contract seller.
-It can be settled physically, that is, by actually delivering the oil at the expiration date and taking the payment as agreed; or in case of traders, it can be settled as the difference between the contract price and the market price on the expiration date.
+It can be settled physically, that is, by actually delivering the oil at the expiration date and taking the payment as agreed; or, in the case of traders, it can be settled as the difference between the contract price and the market price on the expiration date.

 #2 – Oil Options